mub2332/FIT-Honors-Monash/docs/Milestone 1/SoftwareQualityAssurancePlan.md

 - A Team representative review must be held at least once an iteration to understand and monitor each other's work to ensure a clear division of teamwork, equal workload and follow up project process.

+<a name="retrospective-meeting"></a>d
+###### 5.1.1 Retrospective meeting

+- At the end of each iteration a meeting is held to discuss how the iteration went and what could be done better.
+This meeting is generally conducted on Friday when the team gathers.

 <a name="review-informal"></a>

 ##### 5.2 - Informal Inspections

-These are the meetings conducted on Discord, the Nott, and in class every friday.
+These are the meetings conducted on Discord and at the Nott.

 ###### Team member Reviews